godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

 animation track list by clicking the "Add Track" button above the list.
 Find the point where the muzzle starts to flash and right click and press ``Insert Key`` to add a call method track point at that position on the track.

-Type "animation_callback" into the name field of the pop up which opened and press ``enter``.
+Type "animation_callback" into the name field of the pop up which opened and press :kbd:`Enter`.

 Now we need to apply the callback method track to the knife animation.
 Select the "Knife_fire" animation and scroll to the bottom of the animation tracks.
 Click the "Add Track" button above the list and add a method track.